Touring the attractions around Sri Lanka’s south-west coast including river safaris, a sea turtle hatchery, a tsunami memorial and a gemstone mine

 The gemstone mine at Meetiyagoda (about halfway between Ambalangoda and Hikkaduwa) is open for visitors.
 The tour starts by peering down a very narrow mine shaft – not much to see here followed by looking at how the mined stones are cleaned.

-Next up is the workshop where the stones are polished, cut and put into their settings for earrings, necklaces and other jewellery.
+Next up was the workshop where the stones are polished, cut and put into their settings for earrings, necklaces and other jewellery.

 The main purpose here, of course, is to sell you something so the tour ends in a large showroom.
 They want you to buy jewellery but it is not compulsory and they are not too pushy.
 We were not interested in buying anything so we politely thanked our guide and moved on.